Flooded

 Can I be 25 twice?

-January 27, 2009 at 11:10 pm | In The Mundane, self awareness | 2 CommentsTags: birthday
+January 27, 2009 at 11:10 pm | Posted in self awareness, The Mundane | 2 CommentsTags: birthday

 With my birthday arriving last week, I began to think about what a great year I had being 25.
 We moved back to the area that I had been missing (it’s not Idaho, but hey, beggars can’t be choosers).
 I’ve made some great new friends.
 A trip to the beach.
 Another trip to the beach.
 A trip to Idaho.
 Hurricane Ike (well, that was not good, but it was monumental).
 Homeschooling my daughter.
 Celebrating our seventh wedding anniversary.
 Buying our first home.